 Students may be required to wear certain types of clothing while participating in physical education classes or in activities such as music performances and athletics.
-A student may not be disciplined or excluded from regular instruction because of his or her appearance if style, fashion, or taste is the sole criterion for such action.
+A student may not be disciplined or excluded from regular instruction because of their appearance if style, fashion, or taste is the sole criterion for such action.